Edragon/edragon.github.io/Tech-dat/Interface-dat/USB-dat/CONN-USB-dat/CONN-USB-micro-dat/CONN-USB-micro-vertical-dat/CONN-USB-micro-vertical-dat.md

 # CONN-USB-micro-vertical-dat

+This connector needs to be soldered on both side to ensure good connection to prevent plug in and out foce.

-this vertical micro usb is easily to loose, add more soldering on the sides to reinforce the connection.
+this vertical micro usb is easily to loose (10~20% chance) if only back side soldered

+add more soldering on the sides to reinforce the connection from the front side too.

 ![](2026-01-23-01-39-18.png)